richddr/edx-esaas1/README.md

 edx-esaas1
 ==========

-homework assignments CS169.1x Engineering Software as a Service and miscellaneous files tinkering with Ruby.
+various hw assignments (fully and partially completed) from online course CS169.1x Engineering Software as a Service at EDX.
+Also miscellaneous files tinkering a bit with Ruby.